evankwan/positive-vibes-board/description.md

 ## MVP

+- Form to enter a message, your name, or a checkbox to remain anonymous
+- When the form is submitted, add the message to Firebase and update the state on the page
-A basic public message board with the ability to enter in a message, and a name/stay anonymous.
-Each message component will have a date, a name, and the message.This information will be stored in Firebase
+- Each message component will have a date, a name, and the message.
+- on Firebase update, render all messages on page
+- This information will be stored in Firebase

 ## Stretch Goals